 As you progress, the dog may become impatient and start to wriggle.
-This is where a grooming restraint comes in handy.
+This is where a grooming restraint (Affiliate Link) comes in handy.
 Or, alternatively, the dog can be secured on his leash to prevent too much movement and of course, most of all, to prevent his escaping!!

 - Start Clipping

 It is very important to start with the delicate areas before moving to the rest of the body.
 A good place to start is the head.
-When shaving the head area, you should hold the dog between your free hand and your body to keep him still.
+When trimming the head area, you should hold the dog between your free hand and your body to keep him still.

 - Clip Sensitive Areas

 Then clip the other sensitive areas like the groin, anus and belly.

 - Clip the Body

 Finally, clip the rest of the body starting from behind the head down the dog’s back finishing off with the sides.

 View the video above to see an excellent demonstration of how to cut a dogs hair with ease.
 It shows your how to use dog clippers, comfortably for both you and your dog.